VimsLab/DMC/README.md

 # DMC
 Official PyTorch implementation for [Mesh Classification With Dilated Mesh Convolutions](https://ieeexplore.ieee.org/document/9506311).
 The code has been implemented and tested on the Ubuntu operating system only.

+## Install CUDA Toolkit and cuDNN
+Install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive) for your version of the Ubuntu operating system.

 ## Download data set
 Download the pre-processed ModelNet40 data set from [here](https://drive.google.com/drive/folders/1y-8m-GRErxCMkuJJf6t8yYSHztlUO0xF?usp=sharing).
 Files are in the OBJ file format, and all mesh model consists of precisely 1024 faces.

 ## Install tools on Ubuntu
 ```
 sudo apt install curl
 ```

 ## Setup Environment
 Install the Anaconda Python Distribution if you haven't already.
 ```